 Q: Any words of caution to new arrivals in the UAE?

 Once you have your home and your life set up, I’d recommend you make a plan to save some wages; if things go wrong, as they sometimes do, for instance, losing a job, becoming ill, or having a bad road accident, you may have to leave the country within 30 days!
 Aim to have six months of expenses in a bank account!
-There are plenty of low-cost activities, including family ones, that will see you making fantastic memories but will not break the bank!
+There are plenty of low-cost activities, including family adventures, that will allow you to make fantastic memories but will not break the bank!

 Ladies, please be aware that joint bank accounts will be frozen if anything happens to your husband/partner.
 So, have your own savings account in a bank that is different from your normal one as a safety net in case you need it.